Gallbladder Diet Tips

 One of the difficulties in the beginning of a gallbladder diet is getting enough protein.
 Proteins always come with fats which are often not tolerated.
 We recommend plant proteins in the form of a shake to supplement your protein while you cannot eat many foods.

-We also recommend Nutritional Protein Flakes which contain 4 gm of protein per Tbsp.
+We also recommend nutritional yeast flakes which can contain more than 4 gm of protein per Tbsp.
 Sprinkle on salads and vegetables or mix into juice.
 When mixed with a little olive oil it has a similar taste to a cheese sauce.
 That's stretching it a little since the texture is missing, but when you can't have dairy at all, it is quite satisfying.
 Watch for recipes in our newsletters.

 Watercress for Liver and Gallbladder